morrownr/USB-WiFi/README.md

 ##### ```chipset -  Mediatek mt7601u``` - N150 - USB 2 - supported in-kernel since Linux kernel 4.2 (2015)

-Note: the mt7601u chipset only supports managed and monitor modes (no AP mode and monitor mode only supports a limited number of features.
-The limited feature set is likely an effort to hold costs down so as to sell very low cost adapters).
+Note: the mt7601u chipset only supports managed and monitor modes (no AP mode and monitor mode does not support packaet injection (at least as far as my testing goes).
+The limited feature set is likely an effort to hold costs down so as to sell very low cost adapters.

 Note: I own one or more adapters based on the mt7601u chipset.
 Feel free to ask questions.